barbarer/py4e-int/_sources/turtles/Exercises.rst

 Multiple Choice Questions
 --------------------------

-.. mchoice:: Exercises_question10_1
+.. mchoice:: Exercises_question10_1_v2
    :practice: T
    :answer_a: 1234
    :answer_b: 2341
    :answer_c: 3142
    :answer_d: 2314
    :correct: d
-   :feedback_a: Incorrect!
-Remember what are necessary things required before creating a turtle object.
-Try again.
+   :feedback_a: You must first import the turtle module.
-   :feedback_b: Incorrect!
-Remember what are necessary things required before creating a turtle object.
-Try again.
+   :feedback_b: You must create a turtle object before you ask it to do things using dot notation.
-   :feedback_c: Incorrect!
-Remember what are necessary things required before creating a turtle object.
-Try again.
+   :feedback_c: You must first import the turtle module.
    :feedback_d: Correct!
-A turtle objects needs to be first imported and then a screen needs to be created before initializing a turtle.
+The turtle module needs to be imported and then a screen needs to be created before creating a turtle object.

    What order do these four statements need to appear in to not give any errors?

    .. code-block:: python

-      Statement 1 : Alex = Turtle()
+      Statement 1 : alex = Turtle()
       Statement 2 : from turtle import *
       Statement 3 : space = Screen()
-      Statement 4 : Alex.forward(50)
+      Statement 4 : alex.forward(50)

 .. mchoice:: Exercises_question10_2
    :practice: T